-Report Short Name Recommendation Target Completion Date as of 03/31/2023 Open Sub- Status Chief Financial Officer r (CFO) FY2020 Financial Statement Audit The incoming Chief Financial Officer or other Commission personnel knowledgeable in accounting and finance should independently verify the amounts recorded for reimbursable activity by its shared service provider or participate in the calculation of the recorded amounts.
-10/31/2023 Implemented FY2020 Financial Statement Audit The incoming Chief Financial Officer or other Commission personnel knowledgeable in accounting and finance should develop a procedure to identify accrued liabilities for reimbursable expenses which should also be recorded as accrued accounts receivable.
-10/31/2023 Implemented FY2020 Financial Statement Audit Commission management should develop written policies and procedures for the financial reporting process, including procedures to identify and perform (or assist its service provider in preparing) year-end entries to the general ledger that are required by generally accepted accounting principles.
-10/31/2023 Implemented FY2021 Financial Statement Audit Continue to gain knowledge of OMB Circular A-136 and other authoritative guidance relating to financial reporting requirements to better oversee the performance of its shared service provider and to ensure that its reporting requirements are being fulfilled, including those relating to the submission of interim financial statements and footnotes and the proper recording and reporting of loss contingencies (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
-10/31/2023 Implemented FY2021 Financial Statement Audit Request that the service provider enhance its current review procedures to identify errors and omissions in the required financial statements and footnotes and to ensure that all required presentation and disclosure requirements have been met (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
-10/31/2023 Implemented FY2021 Financial Statement Audit In accordance with generally accepted accounting principles (GAAP), ask the Commission's General Counsel to identify loss contingencies relating to legal matters that should be recorded in the agency's general ledger and/or disclosed in the notes to the financial statements and instruct the service provider to record these entries and/or disclose these amounts, as appropriate (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
-10/31/2023 Implemented FY2021 Financial Statement Audit Continue to implement management's corrective action plan, including the filling of vacant positions (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
-10/31/2023 Implemented
+Report Short Name Recommendation Target Completion Date as of 09/30/2023 Status as of 09/30/2023 Open Sub- Status FY2022 Financial Statement Audit Verify that the information included in the Commitment and Contingencies footnote is clear, concise, accurate, complete, and properly classified according to generally accepted accounting principles and federal reporting requirements and that all contingencies reported in the footnote exist as of the reporting date.
+(Repeat finding from 2019, 2020, 2021 Financial Statement Audit) 10/31/2023 Open Implemented FY2021 Financial Statement Audit Continue to gain knowledge of OMB Circular A- 136 and other authoritative guidance relating to financial reporting requirements to better oversee the performance of its shared service provider and to ensure that its reporting requirements are being fulfilled, including those relating to the submission of interim financial statements and footnotes and the proper recording and reporting of loss contingencies (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
+10/31/2023 Open Implemented FY2021 Financial Statement Audit Request that the service provider enhance its current review procedures to identify errors and omissions in the required financial statements and footnotes and to ensure that all required presentation and disclosure requirements have been met (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
+10/31/2023 Open Implemented FY2021 Financial Statement Audit In accordance with generally accepted accounting principles (GAAP), ask the Commission's General Counsel to identify loss contingencies relating to legal matters that should be recorded in the agency's general ledger and/or disclosed in the notes to the financial statements and instruct the service provider to record these entries and/or disclose these amounts, as appropriate (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
+10/31/2023 Open Implemented FY2021 Financial Statement Audit Continue to implement management's corrective action plan, including the filling of vacant positions.
+(Repeat finding from 2019, 2020, 2021 Financial Statement Audit) 10/31/2023 Open Implemente